 Our Trace API is used to send distributed tracing data to New Relic: either in our own generic format or the Zipkin data format.
 This API is also how trace data from some of our integrations and exporters is reported to New Relic.

-To get started quickly, go to Start reporting data.
+To skip some introductory content and get started quickly, go to Start reporting data.

-- You have your own custom distributed tracing tool and want to see that data in New Relic's distributed tracing interface without changing your instrumentation.
+- You have your own custom distributed tracing tool and want to see that data in New Relic without changing your instrumentation.

-- You want to report distributed tracing data to New Relic without needing to install software.
+- You want to report distributed tracing data to New Relic without the use of our installed solutions.

-Want to understand how trace data fits in with other New Relic data?
+Want to understand how trace data relates to other New Relic data?
 Read about our data types.